adventiumlabs/vision-impaired-printing/doc/examples/pdf/print-from-pdf.md

 Your browser may have trouble rendering this SVG file.
 Inkscape opens it happily for me.
 We skipped this in the following example as most of the file was already in braille and we needed some text to be printed as well.

-## Create a bitmap from the svg file
+## Create a bitmap from the svg file or directly from the pdf if you skipped the braille generation step

 InkScape is the best tool I have found for doing this.
 ImageMagick has a SVG to PNG conversion capability, but I have not found it to be reliable.